 Age: 18-26

-Study: We may learn more about the following topics: natural beauty of the environment.
-We can make excursions to places of cultural and historical interest (e.g. Weimar, the city of Goethe and the concentration camp Buchenwald).
+Study: We may learn more about the natural beauty of the environment.
+We can make excursions to places of cultural and historical interest (e.g. Weimar, the city of Goethe and the former concentration camp Buchenwald).
 We can have discussions and lectures about German history, society, culture and politics (the German East-West border was only 9 km away from Bedheim).
-There will be the possibility to encounter with young people of the region and getting to know more about the countries of the participants.

 Terminal: Bedheim is 8 km from the train station of Hildburghausen and 15 km from the train station of Bad Rodach.
+Nearest airports: Leipzig, Frankfurt/Main, Nuremberg.